commercetools/ui-kit/CONTRIBUTING.md

     - [ ] `Designer` & `Dev` review the component's design.

-7. Sync with the UIKit leads
+7. Sync with the UI Kit leads

     - [ ] Notify @lufego or @dferber90 of the new design.